fairDataSociety/FIPs/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Zulip server], discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
-You may file issues on this repo for discussion, but these are not actively looked at by the teams.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [TBD], discussing the topic on our [Github Discussions], and occasionally posting "pre-RFCs" on the developer forum.

 As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good